kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 When you have the ``evolve`` extension enabled, all history modification uses the same underlying mechanism: the original changesets are marked *obsolete* and replaced by zero or more *successors*.
-The obsolete changesets are the *precursors* of their successors.
+The obsolete changesets are the *predecessors* of their successors.
 This applies equally to built-in commands (``commit --amend``), commands added by ``evolve`` (``amend``, ``prune``, ``uncommit``, ``fold``), and commands provided by other extensions